domiyanyue/my_notes/move_semantics_rvalue_reference.md

 ## Move Semantics
 In the first example, we identified the unnecessary copy problem.
 With rvalue reference, we can use move semantics to solve this.
 Essentially, we want to pass the parameter(return value of the `createArray`) to `std::vector`'s constructor without copying it.
-Class constructor is a specical case of function call.
+Class constructor is a special case of function call.
 Let's first look at the general case where rvalue reference is used as a normal function parameter.

 ### Rvalue Reference as Function Parameter
 In the following example, we declare a function that *takes an argument by rvalue reference*.